trevorwslee/AWeatherClock/README.md

   #define OPEN_WEATHER_MAP_APP_ID "<app id>"

   // optionally, sign up and create an app to get Access Key from https://unsplash.com/developers
-  // comment out UNSPLASH_CLIENT_ID if you do not want to use unsplash.com
   #define UNSPLASH_CLIENT_ID      "<client id>"

 #else